 As he approached his thirties, Kapell became aware of what he wanted, and especially what he absolutely rejected.
 Anna-Lou Kapell reported it to Piano Quarterly: “I think he was terrified by the seductiveness of a highly successful public career and the inherent dangers of taking off on an ego trip.
 He was intent upon becoming a great artist and he had the clear idea that constant growth through learning was the key.
 Let me say that he recognized the difference between being a great artist and being a famous performer.
 He knew how talented he was but he also knew the limitations of talent.”
 And she added: “Willy had an insatiable curiosity about everything having to do with music.
 I remember going with him, in 1947, to Freeport, Illinois, where he was to play a Community Concert.
 Someone had told him that the local piano teacher had studied with Isidor Philipp in Paris, many years ago.
 At the after-performance party, they met and spent the rest of the evening talking and playing for one another.
 She showed him phrasing in Chopin which she remembered learning from Philipp.
 This kind of experience happened over and over whenever there was someone from whom he thought he could learn.”
 (8)

-Kapell had taken lessons from Schnabel and insisted for paying for them.
+Kapell had taken lessons from Schnabel and insisted in paying for them.
 He admired Serkin, with his attitude of perpetual apprentice.
 He shared Istomin’s fascination for Heifetz, to the point of giving in to the great violinist’s aberrant demand to record the Brahms Third Violin Sonata with the lid of the piano closed, as if he were only an accompanist.
 He had absorbed everything that Istomin had generously transmitted to him in order to deepen his understanding of Mozart, Beethoven, Schubert and Chopin.
 There was only one more thing Istomin could do for him: put him in touch with Casals!

 He found Casals musically up to his expectations, writing to his friend Shirley Gabis that “Casals’ way with Bach is something to adore.
 It has heart and soul.
 It is human and overflowing and grand… Casals’ conducting and playing made an impression on me too deep even to talk about.
 It seemed to me, a few weeks after, to be just about the truest thing I ever experienced.”
 (9) On the other hand, Kapell regretted not having been able to really approach Casals as a person, as he was constantly surrounded by crowds of people soliciting his attention or flattering him.
 He felt that Casals had allowed himself to become a prisoner of these courtiers, and that he should have sent them packing!

 The friendly relationship between Istomin and Kapell grew stronger and closer, becoming almost fraternal from the summer of 1949, when Istomin spent a whole month with the Kapells.
 They worked together, often on two pianos, preparing new concertos or revisiting the ones they would be performing during the next season.
 There were also endless discussions, of course about music and the musical world, but also about the cinema, which they both had a passion for, or paintings (Kapell rarely frequented museums, but he loved to paint).
-When they resumed the frantic course of their careers, they continued their dialogue in long letters, full of frankness and affection.
+When they resumed the frantic course of their careers, they continued their dialogue in long letters, marked by frankness and affection.

-Kapell unaffectedly confessed to his occasional failures: “I unfortunately slipped on my ass in the second scale in fourths in the Chopin Sonata”.
+Kapell unaffectedly confessed to his occasional failures: “I unfortunately slipped on my ass in the second scale in fourths in the Chopin Sonata.”
 As they could not hear each other play for many months, each one enthusiastically imagined the other’s evolution, as in this letter from Kapell: “So, only one thing I regret deeply, we won’t see our old friend for a long time, but you will be back and then we will be together again.
 You will no doubt have grown inside unmeasurably, and I am very impatient to hear about all, – and it will be there, in your playing.
 I hear from our friends that it has been beautiful playing, and that you have already come out at the piano with what has been in your heart.”
 Both of them also paid a lot of attention to the happiness of the other: “You sound very happy and free.
 May it always be so.
 You deserve it.
 Play your concerts wonderfully and think of your loving friends.
 Willy and Anna-Lou.”
 (10)

 On Kapell’s part, there was also the will to push his friend to go as far as possible in his musical accomplishment: “Break your ass on the Chopin B minor (Sonata), it’s easy to do.”
 (11) He encouraged Istomin to play new works and brought him scores of rare works.
 He would also get angry at times, admonish him, and even threatened to punch him in the face when he didn’t practice hard enough.